linode/docs/docs/guides/uptime/monitoring/adagios-web-interface-for-nagios/index.md

 1. Your Linode Compute Instance needs to be running CentOS 8 or a comparable distribution.
 The instructions in this tutorial have been specifically tested on CentOS 8, but should be compatible with systems like AlmaLinux 8 and Rocky Linux 8 as well.

+1. Your Compute Instance needs to be on the Linode 8 GB Shared CPU plan, at minimum, as these instructions require a large amount of disk space.

 {{< note >}}
 This guide is written for a non-root user.
 Commands that require elevated privileges are prefixed with `sudo`.
 If you’re not familiar with the `sudo` command, see the [Users and Groups](/docs/guides/linux-users-and-groups/) guide.
 {{< /note >}}

 ## Getting Started with Nagios

 Before diving into Adagios, you should have a base familiarity with Nagios, the tool that Adagios provides an interface for.
-If you are not familiar with Nagios, follow along below and check out the links to learn more.
+If you are not familiar with Nagios, continue reading and follow the links below to learn more.

-To begin, you should have Nagios installed on your machine.
-You can get instructions for installing Nagios from the guide linked a little further on.

 ### What Is Nagios?

-[Nagios](https://www.nagios.com/products/nagios-core/) is a widely-used server-monitoring tool.
-With Nagios, robust server monitoring comes with highly configurable notification and alert options as well as a host of official and community plugins.
+[Nagios](https://www.nagios.com/products/nagios-core/) is a widely used server-monitoring tool.
+Nagios provides robust server monitoring with highly configurable notification and alert options along with a host of official and community plugins.

-Learn more about what Nagios has to offer in our guide [How to Install Nagios on CentOS 8](/docs/guides/install-nagios-on-centos-8/).

 ### How to Install Nagios

-Before getting started with Adagios, you need to have Nagios installed and configured on your system.
+Before getting started with Adagios, Nagios must be installed and configured on your system.
 To install Nagios, follow our [How to Install Nagios on CentOS 8](/docs/guides/install-nagios-on-centos-8/) guide.

-Alternatively, refer to the official [installation documentation](https://support.nagios.com/kb/article/nagios-core-installing-nagios-core-from-source-96.html) for Nagios Core.
-There, you can get details for installing Nagios on other operating systems.
+Alternatively, refer to the official [installation documentation](https://support.nagios.com/kb/article/nagios-core-installing-nagios-core-from-source-96.html) for Nagios Core for details on installing Nagios on other operating systems.

-Keep in mind that Adagios has been built primarily with CentOS and other RHEL-based systems in mind.
+Keep in mind that Adagios is built primarily with CentOS and other RHEL-based systems in mind.
 For that reason, this tutorial focuses on CentOS Stream 8.
 The instructions should work similarly for distributions like AlmaLinux 8 and Rocky Linux 8.

 ## How to Start Using Adagios with Nagios